Danielku15/SigningServer/README.md

                                     // The pin is encrypted, obtain the value to put here with
                                     // SigningServer.exe -encode TokenPinHere
-                                    // is is protected with the Windows DPAPI }
+                                    // is is protected with the Windows DPAPI
+                                    // If the pin is prefixed with the following marker it is not considered encrypted
+                                    // and treated as it is:
+                                    //     plain-text:
+                }
             },
             // Example for a certificate from an Azure KeyVault